lacameralab/HMM-spikes/README.md

 The HMM-spikingdata toolbox contains the source code used in the article:

-*T. Li and G. La Camera, "Hidden Markov Modeling of spike data"*
+T. Li and G. La Camera, *Hidden Markov Modeling of spike data*, 2024

 ## Folders and files